baijum/dbmigrate/README.md

 Package pgmigration provides support for PostgreSQL database migrations.

+Note: This package is not setting transaction boundary.
+So, you need to wrap the migration invocation within a database transaction.

 ## Install

 This package provide support for migrations written in plain SQL